yl2811-cmd/Showheel/wwwroot/story-engl.md

 The way to understand mechanics is through tracing.
 Now, tracing incorporates elements of "listening".
 It inherits the essence of "visible" without being explicit.
 No dialogue is needed.
 The repaired marks speak for themselves.
 Anna didn't say anything.
 She left.
-[Perception Evolution Anchor Point · Blue Hyacinth #7 · Final Echo] Anna looked up after touching the repair mark—if this window latch were near the Eagle's Nest (or some building in Basin).
+[Perceptual Evolution Anchor Point - Blue Hyacinth #7 - Final Echo] Anna looked up after touching the repair mark—if this window latch were near the Eagle's Nest (or some building in Basin).
 The distant cliff face could be seen through the window frame.
 Anna's gaze naturally drifted in that direction— The location of that cluster of blue hyacinths on the distant cliff.
 I didn't look at it intentionally.